h-enk/henkverlinde.com/src/posts/fourthpost.md

 ---
 title: The spectacle before us was indeed sublime
-subtitle: You would have loved it
+subtitle: You should have there
 description: This is a post on My Blog about touchpoints and circling wagons.
 date: 2018-09-30
 tags: ["second-tag", "product"]